 The higher levels of fiber and lower levels of carbs in whole-grain pasta allow slower absorption of sugars in the digestive tract.
 In other words, whole-grain pasta won’t raise your blood sugar as much as the regular.

 What’s more, the glycemic load of whole wheat pasta is 15, whereas the one of regular pasta is 23.
 About 80 percent of the calories of both types of pasta are derived from carbs.

-One cup of pasta is about a half to ¾ of a plateful.
-According to the USDA, grain-based foods should take only ¼ of your plate.
+One cup of pasta is about half to ¾ of a plateful.
+According to the USDA, grain-based foods should take the only ¼ of your plate.

 So, you can still enjoy your favorite food, but it’s crucial that you cut down the portion size of your pasta to keep your blood glucose levels in control.
 This could also leave enough space for other carb foods like bread or sauces.